AlexandreKrantz/webdev-notes/comp303/m7-inheritance/Inheritance.md

 	- If a class does not declare to extend any class, by default it extends the library class Object.
 Class Object thus constitutes the root of any class hierarchy in Java code.

 ### Runtime vs. Static Types
-- run-time type of an object = type of the actualy object when it is initialized.
+- run-time type of an object = type of the actual object when it is initialized.
 Doesn't change throughout the life cycle of the object.
 - compile-time (static) type = type of the variable in which a reference to the object is stored at a particular point in the code.
 In a correct program the static type of an object can correspond to its run-time type, or to any supertype of its run-time type.
 	- You can downcast to get from a supertype to the run-time type

 ### Overriding Fields
 - `private` fields cannot be directly accessed by a subclass.
 - The general principle in Java is that the fields of an object are initialized “top down”.
-Thi order is achieved simply by the fact that the ***first instruction of any constructor is to call a constructor of its superclass***, and so on.
+This order is achieved simply by the fact that the ***first instruction of any constructor is to call a constructor of its superclass***, and so on.
 	- If the superclass declares a constructor with no parameter, this call ***does not need to be explicit***.

 ### Overriding Methods